 Nature Scavenger Hunt

-I brainstormed a list of plants, animals, nature sounds, and other signs of life we might encounter, and I printed it off.
-I filled our water bottles, and packed up some Goldfish crackers.
-I told the kids that for every item they could check off the list they’d get 3 Goldfish crackers.
+I brainstormed a list of plants, animals, nature sounds, and other signs of life we might encounter, and printed it off.
+Then, I filled our water bottles and packed up some snacks.
+I told the kids that for every item they could check off the list they’d get 3 little snacks.

 With that, my motivated kids piled into the minivan, and we drove to a local nature park.
 A few wildflowers were blooming, and some of the trees had new leaves.
 The sky was bright blue, and the day was warm but not hot.